 I want to discuss this point-by-point, so I’m including the entire thing.
 I’m also going to write about some things that are at least implied by her profile.

 Point one: A woman wrote this.
 Women only slightly older than I am have told me about rights they only gained within our lifetimes.
-She seems to assume that, because she has these rights now, that they’re somehow to be taken for granted.
+She seems to assume that, because she has these rights now, that she’ll always have them.
 Many, many, many women and men have fought for over 200 years to get to the point where she can feel confident that she has the same rights as the men around her.
 I don’t think it’s overstating the case to say that she has these rights in part because ‘nasty women’ stood up to social pressure to fight for them.

 Point three: “I am not a victim” she says.
 That’s great.
 I’m glad that she feels safe in her life.
 I’d never wish any ill to her.
 But many of our fellow citizens are not so safe.
-I can also see that just because I’m not currently personally being victimized, the incoming administration is putting many more of those citizens into precarious situations or outright danger.
+I am able to see that just because I’m not personally being victimized, the incoming administration is putting many more of those citizens into precarious situations or outright danger.

 Point four: “I don’t need to march for any rights.”
 Nice.
 Apparently she doesn’t have the slightest sense of gratitude for everyone who has marched and fought for those rights.